-Radiological Airborne Monitoring by the C-10 Research and Education Foundation, Inc
+Radiological Airborne Monitoring by the C-10 Research and Education Foundation

 The C-10 Radiological Monitoring Network (CRMN) program was developed in 1991 when Seabrook Station first became operational.
-Believing government oversight was not sufficient, citizens formed to become public watchdogs, confronting the issues of the health effects of ionizing radiation.
-Today, C-10 Foundation is under contract by the Mass.
-Department of Public Health to conduct monitoring in Massachusetts.
+Believing monitoring was not sufficient, citizens formed to become public watchdogs, confronting the issues of the health effects of ionizing radiation.
+Today, C-10 Foundation is under contract by the Massachusetts Department of Public Health to conduct monitoring in Massachusetts.

 Under normal operations at a pressurized water reactor such as Seabrook Station, there are routine releases of large numbers of radioisotopes into the environment.
 Seabrook Station’s only monitoring of these releases, which might yield data on the magnitude and type of isotopes released, is done at the stack vent or within the plant’s various ventilation, waste, and steam-handling systems.